martineau-sw/modern-c-challenges/ch6/7-adjacency-matrix.md

 `struct`s are passed by value unlike arrays, I decided to utilize parameterized pointers, despite not covering their use in the text yet.

-After translating the pseudocode from wikipedia, I asked a friend to check my work thus far to ensure I'm not making any catastrophic mistakes.
+After translating the pseudocode from wikipedia[^2], I asked a friend to check my work thus far to ensure I'm not making any catastrophic mistakes.
 This they did no problem, additionally, they also advised that I instead use a circular structure for the array queue so I don't have to worry much about boundary